quynhltran/the-project/SQL Query/README.txt

 A single Python file: test_run.py

+This project is about data normalization and creating SQL query

 Call create_tables() to create 11 relations
      insert_to_tables() to have data inserted into 11 relations query(question_num) with question_num is an int to run the query and have output printed out